dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 - Provides utility methods for creating physics bodies
 - Manages the physics simulation step

-### Course Class (`src/objects/Course.js`)

-Responsible for generating the practice environment:
-- Creates the terrain mesh and corresponding physics body
-- Places holes, water hazards, and obstacles
-- Provides collision detection for holes and hazards
-- Manages course visuals and updates

-Key methods:
-- `createTerrain()`: Generates the main playing surface
-- `createHoles()`: Places holes with proper collision detection
-- `createWaterHazards()`: Creates water areas
-- `isInHole(position, ball)`: Detects if the ball is in a hole
-- `isInWater(position)`: Detects if the ball is in water

 ### BasicCourse Class (`src/objects/BasicCourse.js`)

-Extends the Course class to create a structured multi-hole experience:
+Responsible for generating the space-themed course:
-- Creates a 3-hole course with specific layouts and challenges
+- Creates a single, focused hole in space
-- Defines specific hole positions and starting points
+- Defines fairway with contrasting border
-- Implements walls and boundaries to contain the ball
+- Implements the hole with proper physics
-- Provides methods for hole navigation
+- Provides hole position information

 Key methods:
-- `createHole1()`, `createHole2()`, `createHole3()`: Create specific hole layouts
+- `createFairway()`: Generates the glowing green fairway with border
+- `createHoleAt()`: Creates the hole with proper physics and visuals
+- `getHolePosition()`: Returns the position of the hole
-- `getHoleStartPosition(holeNumber)`: Returns starting position for each hole
+- `getHoleStartPosition()`: Returns the starting (tee) position
+- `createHole1()`: Sets up the single hole design

 ### Ball Class (`src/objects/Ball.js`)

 Represents the player's ball with:
-- Visual representation using Three.js
+- Visual representation using Three.js with subtle glow
 - Physics body using Cannon-es
-- Collision handling and physics properties
+- Success effects (color change, particles, pulsing)
+- Sound effects system

 Key methods:
-- `createMesh()`: Creates the visual ball
+- `createMesh()`: Creates the visual ball with dimples
 - `createBody()`: Creates the physics body
 - `applyForce(direction, power)`: Applies force when hit
-- `isStopped()`: Determines if the ball has stopped moving
+- `handleHoleSuccess()`: Triggers success effects when the ball is in hole
-- `update()`: Updates visual position based on physics
+- `playSound(soundName, volume)`: Plays various sound effects
+- `createSuccessParticles()`: Generates the particle effect when in hole
+- `updateSuccessEffects()`: Animates particles and pulsing effect

 ### InputController Class (`src/controls/InputController.js`)